KizMistry/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 - __User Selection__

   - This section shows the user the available options they can select to play the game with.
-  - The options respond to the users click, with the border turning green when selected, indicating the user they have succesfully chosen their hand.
+  - The options respond to the users click, with the border turning green when selected, indicating the user they have successfully chosen their hand.

 ![User Selection](/assets/readme-media/user-selection.png)

 - __Game Selections__

   - This area is the main focus of the game, where the users hand and the computers hand is displayed when played.
-  - As a visual aid to the outcome, the border of each circle diplay will change color to green, red or grey depending on the winner/loser or draw.
+  - As a visual aid to the outcome, the border of each circle display will change color to green, red or gray depending on the winner/loser or draw.

 ![Game Selections](/assets/readme-media/main-picks.png)